OSInside/kiwi/doc/source/workflow.rst

 Boot Image Hook-Scripts
 .......................

-All KIWI created boot images contain kiwi boot code that gets executed when the image is booted for the first time.
+All KIWI created boot images contain KIWI boot code that gets executed when the image is booted for the first time.
 This boot code differs from image type to image type.
 It provides hooks to execute user defined shell scripts.